canulasu/LocalScript/README.md

 # LocalScript

 LocalScript is a language for local non web development applications.
 LocalScripts comes with more runtime libraries, some transpilation for more optimization, and compiles to native JavaScript to be later executed using Node.js.
+This language aims to make JavaScript more adequate and more powerful for easy and efficient backend programming.

+## Operating Systems and Support

+Currently, LocalScript works on any operating system which support the following dependencies:

+* Node.js
+* Python3
+* Pip3 or pipx
+* Pyinstaller

+While this is true, our compile guide will now work on non Unix systems such as Microsoft Windows.

 ## How to compile
 Since LocalScript is very early in development, is is a little bit messy and requires multiple steps to compile.
 Firstly, clone the GutHub repository to your local machine.
 Under the source directory in the github repo, there will be a file called local.py.
 Open this file in any text editor.
 Scroll down towards the end of the file.
 You should see this piece of code: